shadowsocks/shadowsocks-rust/README.md

 ## Dependencies

 * libcrypto (OpenSSL)
-* libsodium (Required if you need ciphers that provided by libsodium)
+* libsodium (Required for ciphers that are provided by libsodium)

 ## Usage